OpenBagTwo/gsb/docs/usage.md

    meant to denote specific points you might want to return to later (right before an epic boss fight or right before a story branch).

+!!! danger "Pro Tip"
+    You can overwrite a previous backup using the `--combine` / `-c` flag.
+And if when making a new tagged backup you want to delete all of the untagged backups you've made since the last time you used the `--tag` flag, you can use `-cc`, _e.g._
+    ```bash
+    gsb backup -cc --tag "A backup that's actually important"
+    ```

 ## List your backups using `gsb history`

 You can view your list of available backups at any time by navigating to your save's folder